The bulk branch

 • Instead of using the search functionality in the CI logs, download the raw log (from gear menu at top right) to use your browser search functionality, which is often much easier to use (for example, Chrome shows occurrences of search term throughout the document in the scrollbar, which makes digging for the actual error a lot easier).

 • You may see a lot of output for Python packages in particular.
-This is because for bioconda-utils to figure out whether it needs to build the package, it needs to know what the hash is for the package.
+To determine whether the recipe needs to be built, we need to compute the hash for the build string.
 This in turn requires figuring out all the dependencies to see which of them are pinned and then using those to calculate a hash.
+This needs to be done for each version of Python that we support.
 So it may appear that it’s doing a lot of work for packages that don’t need to be rebuilt, but that work needs to be done simply to figure out if a rebuild is needed, and so this is expected.

 • For linux-64, osx-64, and osx-arm64 the bulk runs take place on GitHub Actions, and the configuration is in .github/workflows/Bulk.yml.
 For linux-aarch64, the builds take place on CircleCI and the configuration is in .circleci/config.yml.